• Skip to primary navigation

 20. Place the first cake disc (leave the bottom of the cake: this will be the top of the cake).
 Generously soak it with Kirsch syrup using a pastry or silicone brush.

-21. Arrange the strawberry halves around the edges of the cake, cut side out, well placing them together, leaving no space.
+21. Arrange the strawberry halves around the edges of the cake, cut sides out, well together, leaving no space.

 22. Transfer some of the Diplomat cream to a piping bag with a tip for simple assembling.
 Fill the gaps between the strawberries with cream, leaving the center hollow.
 Use a small offset spatula or the back of a spoon to smooth out the cream if needed.

 23. Add the diced strawberries to the remaining Diplomat cream and stir gently with a spatula without crushing the fresh fruit.
-Fill the inside of the cake with the cream and slices of freshly cut strawberries.
+Fill the inside of the cake with cream and freshly cut strawberries.

-24. Spread the plain Diplomat cream from the center on top of the cake with an offset spatula.
-Be sure to cover the surface of the cake without displacing the halved strawberries.
+24. Spread the plain Diplomat cream from the center of the cake to the edges with an offset spatula.
+Be sure to cover the cake surface without displacing the halved strawberries.

 25. Place the bottom layer of sponge cake upside down (don't soak it).
 Cover the cake with plastic wrap and refrigerate for 2 hours or overnight.

-26. To serve, unmold the cake and sprinkle the top of the cake with freeze-dried strawberry powder (use a food processor) or powdered sugar.
+26. To serve, unmold the cake and sprinkle the top with freeze-dried strawberry powder (pulsed in a food processor) or powdered sugar.
 Decorate with fresh strawberries.

 Notes